rsmacapinlac/macapinlac.com/pages/03.blog/2020-week-52-review-what-is-this/blog.md

 It has been quite a year.
 Let's see if I can recap it quickly.
 At the end of 2019, I moved jobs to join a new project at work.
 Corona happened, lock down was officially declared on my birthday.
 The general theme of 2020 for me was work and learning.
 There was a lot of learning with the new role (technology learning, learning how to manage different people and project delivery).

+Like most people, the pandemic did affect us.
+Our network had to be upgraded.
+The kids spent a lot of time online doing remote school to finish off their school year.
+We originally had plans to vacation in Barcelona; that fell through.
+Instead, we explored our own backyard (like most) and went to Kelowna and Whistler.
+Our family came from Edmonton to visit as well.

 2019 was probably my most fit year because I was riding my road bike to work 3 times a week.
 2020 was year that I lost all that fitness.
 Working from home put a small wrench in the plans.

-# What's next?
+# What's up for this up coming week?

 Well, I haven't finished my 2021 goals yet.
-I suppose I'll be sharing that when I get it sorted out.
-Next week, I'm back to work.
+Everyone is back at work, so I expect it to be a bit busy this week.
+The kids are back in school, so I will be happy if we settle back into the regular routine.